Sample-and-Hold Safety with Control Barrier Functions: Violation-Free Sample-and-Hold Safety

 \subsection{Violation-Free Event Triggered Safety}

-The sampling frequency provided in Theorem \ref{Violation Free Sampling Theorem} is overly conservative and may be difficult to obtain in practice due to the numerous theoretical bounds introduced.
-Fortunately, event-triggered control~\cite{PT:07},~\cite{AJT-PO-JC-AA:21-csl} offers a solution to avoid being conservative in our controller sampling.
-In this framework, the control is sampled at a time that is prescribed by a state-based criterion, rather than based on time.
-In our context, a reasonable candidate for a trigger condition is the barrier condition studied in earlier sections:
+Event-triggered control, as proposed in~\cite{PT:07},~\cite{AJT-PO-JC-AA:21-csl} offers a way to mitigate conservatism in controller sampling.
+In this framework, the control is sampled at time instants (\ie events) prescribed by a state-based criterion, rather than periodically based on time.
+Most importantly, in our context, we can leverage the barrier condition that we developed in Theorem \ref{main theorem 2} to establish a trigger condition that ensures the sample-and-hold system~\eqref{eq:NL_sampled} is safe $\Cc$.
+To this end, we use the following reasonable trigger condition to maintain safety:

-The event-triggered idea is to monitor the quantity above to make sure that it always remains positive along the trajectory and only trigger a control sampling when it gets violated as:
+The event-triggered idea is to monitor \eqref{trigger T} to make sure it always remains positive, that is, $\mathcal{T}(x(t),e(t)) > 0$ along the trajectory and only to trigger a control sampling when it gets violated as:

-The main concern when applying event-triggered control is related to its aperiodic nature of sampling the controller.
-It becomes possible that an infinite number of controller samplings occur within a finite time period, i.e, Zeno behavior.
-Fortunately, the existence of a safe sampling time $T_s^*$ in Theorem \ref{Violation Free Sampling Theorem} rules out this possibility by establishing a minimum inter-event time (MIET) - which is defined as the minimum time interval between two consecutive events.
-Because Theorem \ref{Violation Free Sampling Theorem} guarantees the quantity~$\mathcal{T}$ cannot become negative before $T_s^*$ has elapsed, it can be concluded that $t_{i+1} - t_i \geq T_s^*$.
-We formalize our event-triggered control approach in the following result.